martysteer/webspecfi-corpora/README.md

       39 Capricious SF/corpus.jsonl
 ```

-The data was scraped using wget and trafilatura, then the automatically detected metadata was manually cleanup a little bit.
-Some notes of the commands used to produce these are in the README.md files, but I got a little lazy repeating myself over and over, and I have cleaned a lot of my working notes and files out, so I can publish this corpus for others to use.
-It was created in 2023, so some of the live magazine sites will have newly published literature not contained here.
+The data was scraped using wget and trafilatura, then the automatically detected metadata was manually cleanup a little bit, but overall it's not great metadata I'm afraid to say.
+Any improvements are welcome.
+Just make a pull reqeust.

+Notes of the commands used to produce each of these are in the various README.md files, but I got a little lazy repeating myself over and over so they are incomplete. (hah!)
+Each magazine has a plain text list of the issue and story URL's that were used for scraping, so the entire corpus could easily be scraped again, if you have another usecase or improved pipeline (e.g. [Jina AI's Reader API](https://jina.ai/reader)).
+The CSV files have the same metadata fields as the JSONL files, but without the full text.

+This collection was created mid-2023 so some of the live magazine sites will have published new literature since then.

+There are some amazing stories in here.
+Please use them fairly and transparently, and cite your sources.
+Thx.

 ---